-The SCM Policy, as well as the Infrastructure Procurement and Delivery Management Policy, were reviewed during the 2017/18 financial.
+The SCM Policy, as well as the Infrastructure Procurement and Delivery Management Policy, were reviewed during the 2017/18, 2018/19 and 2019/20 financial years respectively.
 The Preferential Procurement Policy (PPP) have also been amended in terms of the Preferential Procurement Regulations of 2017.
 The PPP is the main driver of procurement in the organization in terms of Council's strategic goal to increase localized procurement to emerging enterprises.

-The amended Bitou Municipality SCM Policy for 2019/20 was approved on 31 May 2019.
+The amended Bitou Municipality SCM Policy for 2020/21 was approved on 31 May 2020.
 The SCM Policy focus on the procurement of goods and services.
 Council also approved a policy on the procurement of construction-related services, the Infrastructure Procurement and Delivery Management Policy, on 31 May 2019.